asheroto/DiscordAltF4/README.md

 # DiscordAltF4
 When pressing Alt+F4 on Discord it will end the program instead of just closing the window.
 This script fixes that.

 There are no modifications being made to any Discord program.
 This is simply an [AuotHotkey](https://www.autohotkey.com/) script that detects when Alt+F4 is pressed on an active `Discord.exe` window and closes the window instead.
+The interaction occurs between User<>Windows and not User<>Discord.

 # Install
 [Download](https://github.com/asheroto/DiscordAltF4/releases/latest/download/DiscordAltF4.exe) and move it into your Startup folder.
 Then run it.